-Programming and debugging can be done through the PDI physical layer.
+Programming and debugging can be done through two physical interfaces.
+The primary one is the PDI physical layer, which is available on all devices.
 This is a two-pin interface that uses the Reset pin for the clock input (PDI_CLK) and one other dedicated pin for data input and output (PDI_DATA).
-Any external programmer or on-chip debugger/emulator can be directly connected to this interface.
+A JTAG interface is also available on most devices, and this can be used for programming and debugging through the four-pin JTAG interface.
+The JTAG interface is IEEE Std.
+1149.1 compliant, and supports boundary scan.
+Any external programmer or on-chip debugger/emulator can be directly connected to either of these interfaces.
+Unless otherwise stated, all references to the PDI assume access through the PDI physical layer.

-31. Pinout and Pin Functions
+32. Pinout and Pin Functions